How do I enable DKIM for Amazon SES?

 Note: If you need a key that's larger than 1024 bits, then consider setting up manual DKIM signing in Amazon SES.

-After you correct any errors or confirm that there are no errors, you can retry the BYODKIM configuration process.
+After you correct any errors or confirm that there are no errors, retry the BYODKIM configuration process.

 Manually add a DKIM signature